Denmark–United States relations

-The United States has an embassy in Copenhagen and a consulate in Nuuk, Greenland.
-Both countries are members of the Arctic Council, OECD, OSCE, NATO and the United Nations.
+Diplomatic relations between Denmark and the United States of America began in 1783.
+Both countries are founding members of the Arctic Council, OECD, OSCE, NATO and the United Nations.

 History

 Diplomatic relations date back to 1783, when Denmark signed a commercial treaty with the United States.
 In 1792, Denmark recognized the independence of the United States.
 In 1801, diplomatic relations were established, and an American legation was opened in Denmark.
 The diplomatic relations have never experienced an interruption, since 1801.

-In 1801, Denmark became an ally of France and its war against Great Britain, and the Danish Navy seized American merchant ships.
+In 1801, Denmark became an ally of France in its war against Great Britain, and the Danish Navy seized American merchant ships.
 A treaty of commerce was signed in 1826, and Denmark agreed to pay the United States an indemnity of $650,000.
-During the American Civil War, Washington proposed to purchase the Danish West Indies to better maintain its blockade of the Confederacy.
+During the American Civil War, Lincoln proposed to purchase the Danish West Indies to better maintain its blockade of the Confederacy.
 The United States Senate refused to go along, and negotiations continued intermittently for five more decades, but both sides had internal opposition.